Protocol for Celebration of the Eucharist

 - Virtual worship is strongly encouraged.
 Parishes should only return to in-person worship if they feel fully prepared to do so and have discussed their plan with the bishop.

-- For those offering in-person gatherings, we highly recommend they be held outdoors rather than indoors.
+- For those offering in-person gatherings, they must be held outdoors effective November 22

 - Parishes may choose to offer communion if they feel fully prepared to mitigate the inherent risks.
 Distribution is only to be in “one kind” – wafer only.

 - Prepare in a well ventilated room (open windows/doors, etc) four days before Eucharist is to be celebrated/shared.

 - Individual preparing should hand sanitize, mask, and glove before preparation of Eucharist begins.